wellsniko/minesweeper/README.md

+To play:

+1. npm install
+2. npm start
-npm install then copy index.html path to your browser to play.
+3. Copy index.html path to your browser.